MalsR/programming-puzzles/src/main/java/com/malsr/random/KaprekarsRoutine-README.md

 ```
 In the last example, given an input of 120, we treat it as the 4-digit number 0120.

-Today's challenge is really more of a warmup for the bonuses.
+Today's challenge is really more of a warm up for the bonuses.
 If you were able to complete it, I highly recommend giving the bonuses a shot!

 ###Bonus 1